Compost is an organic fertilizer and highly important soil conditioner made from decomposed materials often recycled from your own garden.

 Then add a layer of grass clippings or soil, perhaps enriched with fertilizer or lime.
 This layer acts as a cap that holds in the heat of decomposition and helps the pile rot faster.
 Then start again with another rough layer and continue to build the pile up to 5 or 6 feet.
 While almost anything can be composted, its best to keep weeds or anything looking diseased in a separate pile that is unlikely to contaminate the garden.
 Sprinkling lime or phosphate over the pile will further enrich the pile and also stops unpleasant smells.

-While lime, ashes or dried blood will help to keep rodents away from the pile.
-The pile will need occasional turning but if all goes well, your fresh compost will be ready in a few months.
+Sprinklings of lime, ashes or dried blood also will help to keep rodents away from the pile.
+The 'best' compost pile will need occasional turning.
+For this effort, if all goes well, your fresh compost will be ready in a few months.
 It's a good idea to have several piles going at various stages of development in order to keep a ready supply of compost on hand at all times.
 But if you are just starting out or have a very large garden and need a lot of compost, you might want to think big.
-Yates Granulated Bark.

 Composting is one of life's little miracles.
 Who would believe that this turns into this which feeds this!
 Wow!
 But getting back to basics, recycling is an important concept in our modern world.
 And composting is an effective and realistic way for you to do your part and truly become an environmental hero in your own backyard.

 MORE PICTURES click here...